GrizzHacks/Beginners-Portal/UnityPlayerControl/README.md

 ## Difficulties

 If you encounter any errors, they should show up near the bottom of the screen or in the 'Console' tab (next to the 'Projects' tab).
-If code is behaving in a way you don’t expect, printing a message to the console to see when a certain line is run or what value a variable has at any given point can be very helpful. > Print a message with the [`Debug.Log()` method.](https://docs.unity3d.com/ScriptReference/Debug.Log.html)
+If code is behaving in a way you don’t expect, printing a message to the console to see when a certain line is run or what value a variable has at any given point can be very helpful.
+> Print a message with the [`Debug.Log()` method.](https://docs.unity3d.com/ScriptReference/Debug.Log.html)

 ## Next Steps
+Congratulations, you’ve now built a functional third-person controller for your game!

 From here, you’ll need to think of how you’d like your game to take shape.
 Here are some things to consider:
 - How would you program in projectile avoidance?
 (Hint: look into `collision` detection and the `SetActive` method.)